sampsyo/home/_drafts/adl.md

 TK let's leave HDLs to what they're good at: arbitrary hardware, designing CPUs, etc. for an algorithmic accelerator...

-TK we need a new category of programming languages for this task there is already C-based HLS, Spatial, HeteroCL, our own Dahlia, TK.
+TK we need a new category of programming languages for this task there is already C-based HLS, Spatial, HeteroCL, our own Dahlia, Sandpiper, TK.
 But as with software languages, there will never be one language to rule them all---we need a broad diversity of options that embrace different language paradigms, strike different trade-offs between performance and productivity, or offer special features for specific application domains.